 Proponents of sustainable programs, on one side, would say that the use of synthetic fertilizers and pesticides is just one part of the voluminous integrated pest and weed management systems typically falling under the banner of "sustainable."
-Widely followed systems associated with third party certification organizations, such as LODI RULES for Sustainable Winegrowing, consist of as many as over 100 farming practices addressing a full range of concerns involving the health and safety of people, products and environment.
+Widely followed systems associated with third-party certification organizations, such as LODI RULES for Sustainable Winegrowing, consist of as many as over 100 farming practices addressing a full range of concerns involving the health and safety of people, products, and the environment.

 Dr. Clifford Ohmart, who during the 1990s pioneered the workbooks utilized in most of the sustainable systems adopted by the winegrowing industry today, points out that certifications such as LODI RULES utilize the PEAS model (i.e., Pesticide Environmental Assessment System) for tracking, measuring and managing factors such as pesticide risks.
 Says Ohmart, " If one looks at the total number of risk points [calculated by the PEAS model] for a growing season that is allowed under LODI RULES, more than half come from the use of sulfur dust, which is also an organically accepted material, depending on its source.

 A little more than half of the California vineyard acreage certified by LODI RULES now falls within the Lodi appellation.
 Taking advantage of data on pesticide usage that California growers are compelled to file with County Agriculture Commissioner Offices, in 2020 Ohmart compiled a report entitled Lodi Growers Reduce Pesticide Risk.
-Although only a quarter of Lodi vineyards are actually certified sustainable, the numbers show that since 1999 use of pesticides within the region as a whole has declined by 81%; high-risk pesticides by 89%.
-During the same time period, use of herbicides with potential to leach into groundwater has declined 62%.
-Use of sulfur, widely used in conventional, sustainable as well as organic farming, has declined by 23%.
+Although only a quarter of Lodi vineyards is actually certified sustainable, the numbers show that since 1999 use of pesticides within the region as a whole has declined by 81%; high-risk pesticides by 89%.
+During the same time period, the use of herbicides with the potential to leach into groundwater has declined by 62%.
+The use of sulfur, widely used in conventional, sustainable as well as organic farming, has declined by 23%.

 "The take-home message is all pesticides used in farming — whether organic, Biodynamic or synthetic — have a level of risk associated with their use.
 Yet so many people who see the terms organic or Biodynamic® think 'no pesticides.'
 This is a huge misconception."